Moana 2: Casting

 Shortly after the announcement that the series was being repurposed into a theatrical feature film, Auliʻi Cravalho and Dwayne Johnson were confirmed to reprise their respective roles as Moana and Maui.
 Johnson later confirmed that he had been involved with the project since its conception, including its development, stating: "I can't wait for fans to see the film, the technology, the effects, cutting edge.
 We all really went for it.
 We thought if we're gonna make a sequel to something so beloved, let's really go for it."
 Several more cast members were unveiled at the Annecy International Animation Film Festival, including Temuera Morrison and Nicole Scherzinger reprising their roles as Moana's parents from the first film.
 New additions include Khaleesi Lambert-Tsuda as Moana's new sister, and Rose Matafeo, David Fane, and Hualālai Chung as members of Moana's wayfinding crew.

 According to Cravalho, this film was the first time "that a Disney princess has been allowed to age."
-When Cravalho returned to the recording studio after the first film to record lines for Disney fireworks shows, Disney on Ice, and Disney Lego Princess, she was repeatedly asked to raise her vocal pitch to sound like herself as a teenager at age 16.
+When Cravalho returned to the recording studio after the first film to record lines for Disney fireworks shows, Disney on Ice, and Lego Disney Princess, she was repeatedly asked to raise her vocal pitch to sound like herself as a teenager at age 16.
 She was delighted when the film's directors allowed her to record Moana's lines at age 19 with her natural voice as a woman in her early twenties.

 Animation

 Animation was handled at Walt Disney Animation Studios' Vancouver studio when it was being developed as a series, while pre-production and storyboarding took place at the Burbank studio.
 It is the first feature film to be made at the Vancouver studio.
 At the Annecy International Animation Film Festival, it was revealed that veterans Mark Henn and Eric Goldberg would supervise a team of apprentices of hand-drawn animators for Maui's tattoos.
 Goldberg was a supervising animator for "Mini Maui" for the first film.

-Disney Animation's decision to largely outsource the animation work for Moana 2 to its new Vancouver studio was highly controversial.
-In May 2025, The Animation Guild published a report estimating that as a result, California had lost as much as 817 jobs, $87 million in wages, and $178 million in state gross domestic product.
+In May 2025, The Animation Guild published a report estimating that as a result of Disney Animation's decision to largely outsource the animation work to its new Vancouver studio, California had lost as much as 817 jobs, $87 million in wages, and $178 million in state gross domestic product.